 State Policy | Medicinal & Adult-Use Cannabis Regulation & Safety Act

 In 2017, the state passed the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).
-It merged the state’s medical-only regulations passed by the legislature (MCRSA) with the adult-use rules approved by the voters under Prop.
-64 (AUMA).
+It merged the state’s medical-only regulations passed by the legislature (MCRSA) with the adult-use rules approved by the voters under Proposition 64 (AUMA).

 County Policy | Local land use controls cannabis cultivation rules